 If you are in Val d’Orcia, you can not help but notice the great mountain that dominates the whole valley: Mount Amiata.
-A great and beautiful mountain, a 700,000-year-old dormant volcano, a magic territory to discover.
-Mount Amiata is located between Val d’Orcia and Maremma and is the ideal place for many activities.
-Here you can hike on the many trails, ski in the winter, visit mountain villages and castles and of course enjoy some taste experience.
+A great and beautiful mountain, a 700,000-year-old dormant volcano, a magical territory to discover.
+Mount Amiata is located between the Val d’Orcia and the Maremma and is the ideal place for many activities.
+Here you can hike on the many trails, ski in the winter, visit mountain villages and castles and of course enjoy some tasting experiences.

 Climbing Mount Amiata is a truly evocative experience in all seasons of the year, both in summer to find refreshment from the heat between the beech woods and in winter for lovers of sports and the winter atmosphere.

-In order to make you fall better in the atmosphere of Mount Amiata we propose you the words that Pope Pius II dedicated to this magical place in 1500:
+In order to draw you into the atmosphere of Mount Amiata we propose you the words that Pope Pius II dedicated to this magical place in 1500:

 Water is perhaps the primary element that defines the character of this territory.
 Here the water manifests itself in the springs and streams, in the snow that covers the summit of the mountain in winter and in the hot water of the hot springs of nearby towns such as Bagni San Filippo or Bagno Vignoni.

 What to do on Mount Amiata

 Monte Amiata is a paradise for nature lovers.
 A corner of unspoiled nature where you can make wonderful excursions on foot, horseback or mountain bike along a network of trails through chestnut and beech woods.
 Here it is also possible to see wild animals living in freedom such as deer, fallow deer, roe deer, mouflons (wild sheep) and even the wolf of the Apennines.

 Mount Amiata also boasts the largest beech forest in Europe, the ideal place for a relaxing walk in contact with nature.